 We hope to see more researches coming out on this and will update the article with them!
 We are open to change the findings of this article ones we see numbers supporting the opposite of what we concluded here.

-The harnesses pictured in this post are the ones we reviewed before.
-You can check them out by clicking on the review of the Julius-K9 IDC® Color & Gray Belt Harness, their Powerharness and the Truelove TLH5753 Harness.
-We also reviewed many Y-shaped harnesses if that's what you prefer for your dog.
+We reviewed all the harnesses shown in this post so you can read more about them by clicking on the review of the Julius-K9 IDC® Color and Gray Belt Harness, the IDC Powerharness and the Truelove TLH5753 Harness.